Saddam-tech/eth-wld-bridge/README.md

 ## Security Concerns

-- Things to note:

-* After deleting the PRIVATE_KEY and PRIVATE_KEY_PW they are still stored in the memory of the computer.
+- After deleting the PRIVATE_KEY and PRIVATE_KEY_PW they are still stored in the memory of the computer.
 Before usage please consider the following risks associated with it:

 RAM scraping is a technique used by cybercriminals to extract sensitive data from a computer's random access memory (RAM)